krishnanlab/Expresto/README.md

 ### Running DNN code
 1. `DNN_main.py`: Main script that generates imputed values, and makes the evaluation file
-2. `DNN_slurm.py`: A python script that submits all relevant DNN jobs.
+2. `DNN_slurm.py`: A python script that submits all relevant DNN jobs

+### Running GAN code
+1. `GGAN_main.py`: Main script that generates imputed values, and makes the evaluation file
+2. `GGAN_slurm.py`: A python script that submits all relevant GGAN jobs
+3. `weightnorm.py`: This a utility file for `GGAN_mian.py`

+### Running SEEK data code
+1. `seek_*.py`: These files generate the results, where the * is replaced with an identifer for a given imputation method
+2. `seek_slurm.py`: A python script that submits all relevant SEEK jobs

+### Running Normalization code
+1. `Normalization_Analysis.py`: Main script that generates normalization analysis results
+2. `Normalization_Analysis.sb`: An sbatch file that allocates a slurm job for normalization script

 ### Running Beta Analysis code
 1. `beta_main.py`: Main script that generates imputed values